Questions and Answers

 I’m on a special diet.
 Can I bring my own food?

-If your doctor has prescribed a special diet, let us know and we will see whether we can provide what you need.
-If the diet is too specialized or would interfere with meditation, we might have to ask you to wait until you can be more flexible.
-We’re sorry but students are required to choose from the food provided to them, rather than bring food for themselves.
+Students who come to courses can choose from the food provided in the center, and are asked to refrain from bringing food from home.
 Most people find the choice is ample and they enjoy the simple vegetarian diet.
+If your doctor has prescribed a special diet, let us know in advance and we will see whether we can provide what you need.
+If the diet is too specialized or might interfere with meditation, we might have to ask you to wait until you can be more flexible.

 Can pregnant women attend courses?
 Are there any special arrangements or instructions for them?